LsLisan/LsLisan/README.md

   CUDA, TensorFlow, PyTorch — all fair game.

 ~ echo $STATUS
-  ● open to opportunities  ·  Dhaka, Bangladesh
+  ● open to opportunities  ·  Dhaka, Bangladesh or Remote
 ```

 ---